LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/stl.rst

   vector_of_int = PYB11_bind_vector("int", opaque=True)
   vector_of_Aclass = PYB11_bind_vector("Aclass", opaque=True)

 When we import the resulting compiled module it will now include the types ``vector_of_int`` and ``vector_of_Aclass`` explicitly, and we need to deal in those types rather than the more convenient Python lists for arguments of those types.
-The ``opaque`` argument here is what makes pybind11 treat these vector's as mutable refrences through the Python/C++ interface.
+The ``opaque`` argument here is what makes pybind11 treat these vector's as mutable references through the Python/C++ interface.
 We also have the option of making these bindings local to the module or global: see :func:`PYB11_bind_vector` for the full description.

 std::map
 ========